 Client-side properties and any remote LINQ provider

-The problem occurs because these properties can’t be translated and sent to the server as they have been compiled into intermediate language (IL) and not LINQ expression trees that are required for translation by IQueryable implementations.
+The problem occurs because these properties can’t be translated and sent to the server.
+They have been compiled into Intermediate Language (IL) and not expression trees.
+LINQ requires expression trees to translate them using IQueryable providers.
 There is nothing available in .NET to let us reverse-engineer the IL back into the methods and syntax that would allow us to translate the intended operation into a remote query.

-This means you end up having to write your query in two parts; firstly the part the server can do, a ToList or AsEnumerable call to force that to happen and bring the intermediate results down to the client, and then the operations that can only be evaluated locally.
-This can hurt performance if you want to reduce or transform the result set significantly.
+This means you end up having to write your query in two parts.
+Firstly, the part the server can perform.
+Then a ToList or AsEnumerable call to force that to happen and bring the intermediate results down to the client.
+Then the second part with operations that must be evaluated locally.
+This process can hurt performance if you want to reduce or transform the result set significantly.

-What we came up (David, Colin Meek and myself) is a provider-independent way of declaring properties just once so they can be used in both scenarios.
-Computed properties for LINQ to SQL, LINQ to Entities and anything else LINQ enabled with little effort and it works great on .NET 3.5 SP1 :)
+What David, Colin Meek, and I came up with is a provider-independent way of declaring properties just once so they are usable in both scenarios.
+Computed properties for LINQ to SQL, LINQ to Entities and anything else LINQ enabled with little effort, and it works on .NET 3.5 SP1 :)

 Before example

 Here we have extended the Employee class to add Age and FullName.
-We only wanted to people with “da” in their name but we are forced to pull down everything to the client in order to the do the selection.
+We only wanted people with “da” in their name but are forced to pull everything to the client to perform the selection.

 partial class Employee {